hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 See [API documentation](http://hazelcast.github.io/hazelcast-nodejs-client) for how you can use `BigDecimal`, `LocalDate`, `LocalTime`, `LocalDateTime` and `OffsetDateTime` classes.

+Also check out [SQL data types example](./code_samples/sql-data-types.js) to learn how to use some data types like OBJECT(Portable and Compact), VARCHAR and INTEGER.

 ### 8.7.9.
 Casting

 In general, you should try to send parameters having same data type with its related column.
 Otherwise, you need to cast